 This can only be used with Fluvial filters which will limit you somewhat.

 In any fish tank, there are literally hundreds of different types of microorganisms living in your water - it is almost an unavoidable occurrence, however, it is not always necessarily a harmful one.
 These organisms break down harmful bacteria and convert them into various harmless substances.

 When it comes to the removal of bacteria, we’ll mainly be discussing ammonia and nitrate, both of which are very harmful when it comes to your fish.
 What happens is simple: the organisms in your tank will break down your ammonia until it becomes nitrate.
 However, the process doesn’t stop there.

 This nitrate is very harmful to your fish and needs to be consumed by other bacteria, who will then turn it into healthy and harmless nitrate.
 The bacteria in this tank will often convert nitrate into a healthy energy source, which it then uses to survive.
 The harmless nitrate that is produced will often be a byproduct of your organism’s metabolism.

 The bacteria that produce the nitrate are called ‘nitrifying bacteria’ and the process that they use to produce this nitrate is called ‘nitrification’.
 There are other forms of bacteria that ‘denitrify’ the nitrogen into nitrogen gas.
 Reducing nitrate levels is a very important method of keeping your reef healthy and sustainable.

-So we hope that this has helped you understand the complicated system of nitrogen conversion.
+So, we hope that this has helped you understand the complicated system of nitrogen conversion.
 Now, let’s have a look at what happens to the bacteria once they undergo this level of nitrate exchange.

 What Happens To Bacteria During Bacterial Filtration?